On sum rules for double and triple parton distribution functions and Pythia's model of multiple parton interactions: Sum rules for triple PDFs

 where $q,$ and $\bar{q}$ are the quark and antiquark fields, $G$ is the gluon field strength, and $i$ is a transverse component\footnote{Note that these definitions are strictly speaking only appropriate when we are using light-cone gauge $A^+=0$.
 In other gauges Wilson line factors appear in the definitions of the operators $\mathcal{O}_j$.}.

-As was noted in Ref.~\cite{Diehl:2011yj}, there is a UV singularity in Eq.~\eqref{eq:bare_sPDF_def_2} when $\bm{y} = 0$ and in Eq.~\eqref{eq:bare_sPDF_def_3} when $\bm{y}_i = 0$ or $\bm{y}_1 = \bm{y}_2$.
+The quantity $\bm{y}$ in Eq.~\eqref{eq:bare_sPDF_def_2} corresponds to the transverse separation between the two partons probed.
+Similarly, in Eq.~\eqref{eq:bare_sPDF_def_3}, $\bm{y}_1$ and $\bm{y}_2$ correspond to the transverse displacements of partons $1$ and $2$ from parton $3$ (with the transverse displacement between partons $1$ and $2$ then being given by $\bm{y}_1 - \bm{y}_2$).
+As was noted in Ref.~\cite{Diehl:2011yj}, there is a UV singularity in Eq.~\eqref{eq:bare_sPDF_def_2} when $\bm{y} = 0$ and in Eq.~\eqref{eq:bare_sPDF_def_3} when $\bm{y}_i = 0$ or $\bm{y}_1 - \bm{y}_2 = 0$.
 In Section~\ref{s:gs09_pythia} a cut-off on $\bm{y}$ was used to regulate the integral for the dPDF, but as was also mentioned there, the dPDF sum rules only hold exactly when we use dimensional regularization and $\overline{\rm MS}$ renormalization -- thus, here we will follow the latter approach.
 For the bare dPDF and tPDF in Eqs.~\eqref{eq:bare_sPDF_def_2} and \eqref{eq:bare_sPDF_def_3} we should change the integrations with respect to $d^2\bm{y}_{(i)}$ to $d^{2 - 2\varepsilon}\bm{y}_{(i)}$ (in fact in the previous section, integrations over transverse momenta $\bm{k}_{i}$ should be similarly altered to regularize the UV divergences, although this does not affect the overall argument presented there).

 Generalizing the renormalization equation for the dPDFs, we write down the following equation for the renormalization of the tPDFs:

 where we use the same notation as in Ref.~\cite{Diehl:2018kgr}.
 The definitions of the convolution symbols in this expression are given by: